Awealthtech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that set the node of file hello to same as ollehs mode > README.md push i echo script that set the node of file hello to same as ollehs mode
+script that set mode of file